 The Balance Sheet

 The first food truck accounting statement you need to become familiar with is the balance sheet.
 A balance sheet allows you to see your food truck’s daily financial health.
-By analyzing each of your main business categories such as cash, inventory (if you keep one), loans and other expenses, it will provide you with a snapshot on how your business did within a certain period of time.
+Analyze each of your main business categories such as cash, inventory (if you keep one), loans and other expenses.
+This will provide you with a snapshot on how your business did within a certain period of time.

 The balance sheet will help you keep a close eye on your inventory.
 Especially supplies such as food ingredients, products, and any other items that help your truck run properly.
 Create accurate forecasts to help see any trends appearing during the week.
 You will be able to make informed decisions on when to order certain supplies, or if your service window staff isn’t pushing your high value meals enough.